Maciejlys/PythonSmallAuth/README.md

 # About the project

 Small authorization app that manages registering and loging in.\
-I didn't use any database since its supposed to be small project\
+<del>I didn't use any database since its supposed to be small project\
 I just hold all registered users in dictionary, so on server restart\
-all users will be wiped clean
+all users will be wiped clean</del>

 # TODO